Grumpy-Kat/TravelMap/README.md

 # TravelMap
-This web app allows you put where have you been and where you want to travel, in a public gallery, implemented through Google Maps API.
+This web app allows you put where have you been and where you want to travel.
+It is implemented using the Google Maps API.

 ---